kiepier11/CS457/README.md

 ---

+Logs and Debugging

+- All server logs are stored in logs/server.log.
+- All client logs are stored in logs/client.log.
+- Logs include details about player connections, disconnections, moves, and game events.

+---

 Future Enhancements (Optional)

-- Add chat functionality for player communication.
+1. Add chat functionality for player communication.
-- Implement point tracking and statistics for completed games.
+2. Implement point tracking and statistics for completed games.
-- Introduce more game modes or difficulties.
+3. Introduce additional game modes or difficulties.
+4. Add support for more than two players.
+5. Implement a graphical user interface (GUI) for improved gameplay experience.

 ---